-Limited liability companies and stock corporations are formed by way of entry in the commercial register.
-Both can be established by one or more individuals as well as legal entities.
+The limited liability company and the stock corporation are formed by way of entry in the commercial register.
+Both the limited liability company and the stock corporation can be established by one or more individuals as well as legal entities.
 The minimum share capital required to establish a stock corporation is €70,000.
 A supervisory board is mandatory for stock corporations.
 Therefore, the ongoing costs of a stock corporation are higher due to its legal structure compared with the ongoing costs resulting from the legal structure of a limited liability company.

 With regard to taxation, a tax rate of 25 per cent applies to profits generated from limited liability companies and stock corporations (corporate income tax).
-The capital gains tax rate is 27.5 per cent.
+Capital gains tax is 27.5 per cent.
 Individuals (such as shareholders of a general partnership or a limited partnership) are taxed on a personal level according to a progressive taxation system.
 The maximum tax rate is 55 per cent.

+The question of which structure should be chosen for a real estate transaction in terms of (tax) law, cannot be answered in general.
 There is no general answer to the question of which structure should be chosen for a real estate transaction in terms of (tax) law; it must rather be assessed on a case-by-case basis.

 Both corporations and partnerships with no individual as a partner with unlimited liability are obliged to file an annual financial statement.
-In the case of delayed filing of such a statement, the commercial court will impose a monetary penalty.
+In the case of delayed filing of such statements, the commercial court will impose a monetary penalty.